Hotel Outreach Automation

 What tools does the automation use?

-The orchestration runs on n8n (self-hosted), the personalization layer uses the Claude API, hotel discovery uses a custom Playwright scraper, and contact enrichment pulls from a mix of providers.
+The orchestration runs on n8n (self-hosted), the personalization layer uses the Claude API, hotel discovery uses a custom Playwright collector, and contact enrichment pulls from a mix of providers.
 Sends go through Smartlead.
 Everything is wired so that adding or swapping a tool is a single integration change, not a rebuild.

 Can the same system work for industries other than hospitality?